6 Meeting Minutes Examples + Free Templates

 Sprint Goal

-The professional agenda / meeting minutes example for a sprint planning meeting below starts with the Goal, so that everyone knows what the purpose of the meeting is.
-Collaborate with other stakeholders to determine the Goal.
+The agenda plus meeting minutes example below starts with the goal, so that everyone knows what the purpose of the meeting is.
+Collaborate with other stakeholders to determine the goal.

 Sprint Backlog

-Then refine your Backlog as you create the agenda.
-The Backlog is a complete list of what the product requires and in what chronological order.
-Presenting the Backlog is part of mapping the progress in the project so far.
+Then refine your backlog as you create the agenda.
+The backlog is a complete list of tasks to be completed along with their priority Presenting the backlog is part of mapping the progress in the project so far.

 Epics to be Delivered